leszko/leszko.github.io/blog/_posts/2019-12-19-helm3-five-improvements.md

 ### 2. Distributed Repositories & Helm Hub

 Helm command can install charts from remote repositories.
 Before Helm 3, **it always used the predefined [central repository](https://github.com/helm/charts)**, but you could also add other repositories.
 From now on, Helm moved its **repository model from centralized to distributed**.
-That means 2 critial changes:
+That means 2 critical changes:
 - Predefined central repository was removed
 - [Helm Hub](https://hub.helm.sh/) (platform for discovering distributed chart repositories) was added to `helm search`